Over 2,600 Happy South African Businesses

-GENERAL POWER OF ATTORNEY
+GENERAL POWER OF ATTORNEY SOUTH AFRICA

-Summary This General Power of Attorney may be used where a person needs to give someone else authority to perform transactions, enter into agreements, and to generally conduct or oversee activities on their behalf.
+Summary A General Power of Attorney may be used where a person needs to give someone else authority to perform transactions, enter into agreements, and to generally conduct or oversee activities on their behalf.

 Why do I need a General Power of Attorney?
 Before a person can transact, enter into legal agreements or conduct activities on behalf of another person, the consent of that person is required.
-For example, the authority to sell someone else’s property, goods or vehicle, the authority to collect money owing or take legal action against a non-paying debtor, or the authority to open or close accounts or generally to enter into agreements.
+For example, the authority to sell someone else’s goods or vehicle, the authority to collect money owing or take legal action against a non-paying debtor, or the authority to open or close accounts or generally to enter into agreements.
 This template GPA can assist you to record the consent.

 Note that a General Power of Attorney, or GPA, is wide and all-encompassing.
-If a principal wants to limit the appointed agent’s authority to a specific, identified activity, then our Special Power of Attorney should be considered.
+If a principal wants to limit the appointed agent’s authority to a specific, identified activity, then our Special Power of Attorney may be considered.

-What does the General Power of Attorney say?
-The General Power of Attorney consists of: The details of all the transactions, agreements, and activities permitted to be done by the agent; The details of the agent authorised to enter into the transactions, agreements, and activities on the principal’s behalf
+What does the template say?
+The template General Power of Attorney consists of: The details of all the transactions, agreements, and activities permitted to be done by the agent; The details of the agent authorised to enter into the transactions, agreements, and activities on the principal’s behalf.

 What do you need to do to use the template General Power of Attorney?